Sanjay Dutt - Family

 To his first wife Richa Sharma, an actress from a NRI family in the USA, Sanjay got married on October 12, 1987 in New York.
 Shortly after having given birth to Trishala, Richa fell ill with a brain tumor.
 After several operations and a long-termed chemotherapy there was hope that Richa could finally win over the cancer.
 But in the end of 1995, the tumor returned.
 After a stroke in August 1996 there was nothing left the doctors could do for her.
 On December 10, 1996 Richa died.
 Though her marriage with Sanjay had been over for quite a long time, Sanjay felt responsible for her until the end and supported her as much as he could.

 As a consequence of Richa's illness Sanjay lost the custody for his little daughter.
 While Richa had been treated in the USA, the child had stayed with her family there in Bayside, Queens, New York.
 Soon the Sharma family reproached that Sanjay would spend too little time with his family, especially with his daughter.
 Sanjay countered indicating that he had to work at the Indian film sets to earn the money for Richa's hospital bills and that he nevertheless flew over to New York in every spare time he got.
 More was not possible.
 After Richa's death the situation sharpened.
 Sanjay was willing to let Trishala live with the Sharmas even though he missed her very much, but he preferred the American to the Indian school system, and what is more, he didn't want to uproot Trishala and separate her from the world she got used to live in.
 He only wanted to have the right to visit Trishala anytime and then also to be alone with her.
 When the Sharmas denied him this and sent him a legal note (July 17, 1998) divesting him of his visiting rights, a court case was inevitable which resulted in an amicable out-of-court-settlement in the beginning of 1999 (more information please find here in the essay in Stardust 4/1999).
 In all this time and also afterwards Sanjay and Trishala were keeping contact by telephone and e-mail.
 Father and daughter love each other very much and share a wonderful relationship.
-Trishala studied Forensic Science at the John Jay College of Criminal Justice in New York, and then took fashion classes; right now she's working on her own personal line.
+Trishala studied Forensic Science at the John Jay College of Criminal Justice in New York, and then took fashion classes; now she started her own business Dreamtresses Hair Extensions.
 Sanjay is very proud of his daughter.
 (Check here Trishala's Blog.)

 Sanjay Dutt's daughter Trishala